NushaMBZ/aide-memoire/EEI4362/N-DS-S-03-EEI4362.md

 4. **Consequences and trade-offs of application**: Consequences are the outcomes or effects that result from applying a design pattern to your software design.
 Trade-offs are the compromises you make when choosing a particular design pattern.

 ## Design Patterns Templates

+### Name

+Describe the essence of the pattern in short
 ### Intent

 A brief statement describing <mark style="background: #FFF3A3A6;">the purpose and goal of the design pattern.</mark>

+### Also Known As

+other names that people have for the pattern

 ### Motivation

-Explain the problem or scenario the design pattern aims to address.
-Discuss the context and conditions under which the pattern becomes relevant.
+Explain the <mark style="background: #BBFABBA6;">problem or scenario the design pattern aims to address.</mark> Discuss the context and conditions under which the pattern becomes relevant.

 ### Applicability